-In terms of visual impairment, cataract and uncorrected refractive error were responsible for 56 per cent of cases, with diabetic retinopathy accountable for 13 per cent.
-In most instances, uncorrected refractive error can be solved by a pair of glasses.
+A 2007 survey found that cataract was the leading cause of blindness followed by glaucoma, diabetic retinopathy and eye injuries.
+Cataract and uncorrected refractive error were responsible for 56 per cent of visual impairment, with diabetic retinopathy accountable for 13 per cent.
+In most cases, uncorrected refractive error can be easily solved with a pair of glasses.

-Similar to other Pacific Island nations, Samoa has a large diabetic population who require screening and treatment for diabetic retinopathy.
-We began a diabetic retinopathy screening programme in 2017 and aim to support the Samoan eye care team to ensure an effective and comprehensive diabetes eye care programme is established with wide-reaching coverage.
+Samoa has a large diabetic population who require screening and treatment for diabetic retinopathy.
+We began a diabetic retinopathy screening programme in 2017 and are supporting the eye care team to establish a diabetes eye care programme.

 Samoa has one eye doctor who graduated from the Pacific Eye Institute in 2016 and an optometrist who won the Queen’s Young Leaders Award in 2014.
 We’re hopeful this local eye care leadership will make a sustainable impact on Samoa's national eye care system, and we’re scaling back our outreaches to Samoa.
 We’ll continue to support the eye doctors and nurses through our workforce support programme which ensures our graduates have suitable clinics, retain their skills and confidence, and receive support from their government.